python/cpython/Doc/library/random.rst

    The *weights* or *cum_weights* can use any numeric type that interoperates with the :class:`float` values returned by :func:`random` (that includes integers, floats, and fractions but excludes decimals).
-Weights are assumed to be non-negative.
+Behavior is undefined if any weight is negative.
+A :exc:`ValueError` is raised if all weights are zero.

    For a given seed, the :func:`choices` function with equal weighting typically produces a different sequence than repeated calls to